cobwebch/external_import/Documentation/Administration/Children/Index.rst

    with MM tables having a primary key field ("uid").

 See the :ref:`Mapping data <user-mapping-data>` chapter for an overview of import scenarios which may help understand this feature.
+Also check out the :ref:`Substructures and child records <import-configuration-examples-substructure-children>` example which shows the combined usage of "children" and "substructureFields" properties.

 **Example:**